 This decision was quickly followed by the restoration of diplomatic relations and recognition of the Republic of Estonia by many countries, including Russia and the Soviet Union (which ceased to exist four months later).

-The Republic of Estonia was restored on the basis of legal continuity – it was first established on 24 February 1918 – and that is why the country is celebrating 103 years of independence this Wednesday.
+The Republic of Estonia was restored on the basis of legal continuity – it was first established on 24 February 1918 – and that is why the country is celebrating its independence on that date.

 Since restoring its independence, Estonia has introduced many reforms, joined the EU and NATO, and is one of a handful of countries closest to becoming a digital society.
-In many aspects, the country is punching above its weight internationally and it is constantly becoming more prosperous.
-It has proven in the last 30 years that it can do very well as an independent country.
+In many aspects, the country is punching above its weight internationally.
+It has proven in the last 32 years that it can do very well as an independent country.

-* Please note that this article was originally published on 24 February 2015, considerably amended on 23 February 2018 and lightly edited on 23 February 2019 and on 23 February 2021.
+* Please note that this article was originally published on 24 February 2015.

 12 thoughts on “Estonia celebrates its independence day”

 Happy Independence Day!
 Stay alert!

 Well put together history lesson.
 Tänan!
 Long live Estonia!

 Thank you for a very much needed over-view of the history of our tiny nation.
 So Proud to be Estonian.